mijaelb/pcg-pyxel/README.md

-# pixel-pcg
+# pcg-pyxel
-A library for modular pixel-based procedural content generation.
+A library for modular procedural content generation in pyxel.